vergecurrency/verge/doc/build-unix.md

 Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure. (./configure --with-incompatible-bdb) (configure accepts many flags, such as ./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" --with-incompatible-bdb)
+If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure. (./configure --with-incompatible-bdb) (configure accepts many flags at once, such as
+./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" --with-incompatible-bdb)

 To build Verge Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)